Perigueux tourism & sightseeing

 In this part of town you can see the remains of the Barriere Castle, a 12th century castle burnt down in the wars of religion.
 One of the gateways of the ramparts, the Norman Gate, can also be seen.
 Named after invasions by the Vikings in the 9th century.

-A public garden, ‘Le Jardin des Arenes’ is home to the site of the Roman Ampitheatre though only ruins remain today.
-On the edge of this part of the town is the lovely Eglise Saint Etienne de la Cite.
+A public garden, ‘Le Jardin des Arenes’ was once the site of the Roman Ampitheatre: though only ruins remain today of the amphitheatre the gardens are nicely maintained and a pleasant place for a picnic.
+Close to the arena you can see the lovely Eglise Saint Etienne de la Cite.
 This was originally the cathedral of Perigueux.
 In 1577 Protestants destroyed two of its cupolas and its bell tower.

 A good day to visit Perigueux is Saturday when the colourful market is held in the Place de la Clautre.
 This square was originally the place where executions took place in the town but is now full of colour every Wednesday and Saturday morning.